Why Can't I Put My Phone Down at Night? The Science and the Fix

 Most people experience the hardest adjustment in the first 2-3 nights.
 Your brain expects the dopamine hit and protests when it does not arrive.
 You might feel restless, bored, or mildly anxious.
 This is withdrawal, and it is temporary.

 By night 4-5, the urge diminishes noticeably.
 By week 2, most people report falling asleep in 15-20 minutes instead of 60-90.
 By week 3, the idea of scrolling at bedtime starts to feel genuinely unappealing.
+The sleep deprivation statistics show just how common this problem is -- and how much better sleep gets once you break the cycle.

 You are not broken.
 Your phone is designed to be addictive, and your brain is most vulnerable at night.
 Fix the environment, replace the habit, add accountability, and your sleep recovers faster than you expect.